Herbal Supplements For Weight Loss

-Hippocratic oath is a great guideline for consumers in these times that corporate profits may outweigh the importance of individual’s health.
+Hippocratic oath physicians take dictates that first do not harm.
+It is an excellent guideline for consumers in these times that corporate profits may outweigh the importance of an individual’s health.

-“Practice two things in your dealings with disease: either help or do not harm the patient.”
-In the case of supplementation, you, the consumer should do whatever you can not to harm yourself.
+In the case of supplementation, you, the consumer, should do whatever you can not to harm yourself.

-Below are a list of steps that can help you.
+Below is a list of steps that can help you.

 - If you are sick, talk to a health care professional.

 - Do not give herbs to babies.
-Those younger than age 18 and older than age 65 carry greater risks.
+Those younger than 18 and older than 65 carry more significant risks.

-- Do not exceed the recommended amount and double check daily continuous and cumulative long term effects.
+- Do not exceed the recommended amount and double-check continuous and cumulative long-term effects daily.

-- Make sure that all ingredients are listed on the package and understand that benefits are not guaranteed.
+- Ensure that all ingredients are listed on the package and understand that benefits are not guaranteed.

-- Double check interactions with other medications including those for high blood pressure, cholesterol, antidepressant.
+- Double-check interactions with other medications, including high blood pressure, cholesterol, antidepressant.

-- Do not mix herbs with medication which already opreate at higher degree of risk with narrow safety margin.
-Examples are Theo-24®,theophylline (Theo-Dur®),phenytoin (Dilantin®), digoxin, lithium (Lithobid®, Eskalith®), warfarin (Coumadin®) and more.
+- Do not mix herbs with medication that already operate at a higher risk with a narrow safety margin.
+Examples are Theo-24®, theophylline (Theo-Dur®), phenytoin (Dilantin®), digoxin, lithium (Lithobid®, Eskalith®), warfarin (Coumadin®) and more.

 - Always review your plan to use herbal supplements and remedies with your health care provider.